Face DetectorFace Detector API

 Error Codes

-The Face Detector API API uses standard HTTP status codes to indicate success or failure:
+The Face Detector API uses standard HTTP status codes to indicate success or failure:

 CodeMessageDescriptionSolution